Algebraic models for classifying spaces of fibrations: Case studies

 gives rise to a split exact sequence

-In many cases of interest, stability and vanishing results for the cohomology of arithmetic groups with coefficients in algebraic representations, as in Borel's work \cite{borel74,borel81}, show that the cokernel vanishes in a range of degrees.
-Thus, in some `stable range', the cohomology of $\Baut{}{X}$ is isomorphic to
+In many cases of interest, stability and vanishing results for the cohomology of arithmetic groups with coefficients in non-trivial algebraic representations, as in Borel's work \cite{borel74,borel81}, show that the cokernel vanishes in a range of degrees.
+Thus, in this `stable range' the cohomology of $\Baut{}{X}$ is isomorphic to

-However, how non-trivial this `stable range' is depends on the group $\Gamma(X)$ and the representations $H_{CE}^*(\lie g(X))$. \end{enumerate}
+However, how non-trivial this `stable range' is depends on the group $\Gamma(X)$ and the representations $H_{\CE}^*(\lie g(X))$. \end{enumerate}